kalterBebapKacke/SubTextHighlight/README.md

 https://github.com/user-attachments/assets/32ec9800-1891-476a-ba16-2fa35951cb2c

+#### Note

+You can see that some subtitle timestamps are not perfect, but they can be adjusted further with [Stable TTS](https://github.com/jianfch/stable-ts/tree/main).
+The focus of this project is to style the subtitles and to give basic subtitle generation.

 # Requirements

 For this package to work ffmpeg has to be installed on your machine.
 See the [ffmpeg website](https://ffmpeg.org/) for more details.

 # Installation
-You can install this package via PyPi:
+You can install this package via `pip` or via GitHub:
-`pip install SubTextHighlight`
+- pip: `pip install SubTextHighlight`
+- GitHub: `pip install git+https://github.com/kalterBebapKacke/SubTextHighlight@main`

 # How to use